 Regular West Central Intergroup Business Meetings

-Intergroup Council – Last Wednesday of every month at 7 p.m.
-All Saints Episcopal Church – 106 W. Church St., Frederick, MD – "Any A.A. member is welcome to attend Intergroup Council meetings as an observer but only a WCI Representative (or in their absence, their Alternates) may make motions, participate in discussions, or vote."
+Intergroup Council – Is almost always held on the last Wednesday of every month except if it conflicts with a holiday or Nov. and Dec. which are combined and usually held on the first Wednesday of Dec.
+Check the events calendar.
+All start at 7 p.m. at the All Saints Episcopal Church – 106 W. Church St., Frederick, MD , 21701 (Entrance on Patrick St. parking lot) – "Any A.A. member is welcome to attend Intergroup Council meetings as an observer but only a WCI Representative (or in their absence, their Alternates) may make motions, participate in discussions, or vote."
 (WCI Bylaws)

 Steering committee – 6:30 PM. on the Monday prior to the Intergroup Council meeting.
 Location determined by the current chair.